Johnson County got nailed by hail in Spring 2018.

 Let’s say you have hail damage on your roof.
 A common practice for insurance companies is to mark a 10 ft by 10 ft square and count the number of hail marks.
 However, the section of roof they choose to measure can have a big impact on whether you get a new roof or your claim gets denied.

 Let’s say you think you have a claim, so you call your insurance agent.
 After an inspection they decide that the damage is minimal and the insurance company will only cover the repair or won’t cover the claim at all.

 Had you already known this, it may have made more sense to just pay out-of-pocket for the damage or ignore the problem completely.
 However, now that a claim has been filed, that information will likely be added to your CLUE report, which is a five-year history of property-damage claims that could result in a rate increase or affect your ability to buy affordable insurance in the future.

 If you suspect roof damage, call Epic Exteriors first.
 We’ll inspect the damage and offer a recommendation regarding contacting your insurance company.

 We can help even if the insurance adjuster has already made a decision

-It’s best if we can represent you during the initial inspection.
-However, if your claim was rejected and you think you have a legitimate claim, let us take a look at the damage.
-If we don’t agree with the adjuster’s investigation, we’ll recommend a second inspection.
+If your claim was rejected and you think you have a legitimate claim, let us take a look at the damage.
+We will let you know if a second inspection warranted.
 Rarely will they refuse, but the claim handler may ask for photos of the damage.
 We’d be happy to take the photos for you and forward them to the decision-maker.